ilaborie/blog/src/pages/akka-http-requese-streaming/index.md

 although each chunk is converted from a JSON object to a Scala case class instance of `DataChunk` we defined earlier.

-Then this piece of operator is just for showing a log message upon each element goes through this step.
+Then the below `log` of operator is just for showing a log message upon each element going through this operator.

 ```scala
 .log("received").withAttributes(